This tool is now available in Map Viewer, the modern map-making tool in ArcGIS Enterprise. To learn more, see Interpolate Points (Map Viewer).

 A point layer is used as the input.
 The input layer must have a numeric field to serve as the basis of the interpolation.
-Interpolate Points is designed to work with data that changes slowly and smoothly over the landscape, like temperature and pollution levels.
-It is not appropriate for data such as population or median income that change very abruptly over short distances.
+Interpolate Points is designed to work with data that changes slowly and smoothly over the landscape, such as temperature and pollution levels.
+It is not appropriate for data such as population or median income that changes very abruptly over short distances.

 The Interpolate Points tool can be set to optimize speed or accuracy, or a middle ground.
 The more accurate the predictions, the slower the results take to calculate and vice versa.

 A layer of standard errors can be created by checking the Output prediction errors box.
 A 95 percent confidence interval can be calculated for the interpolated layer by taking the interpolation value and adding two standard errors for the upper limit and subtracting two standard errors from the lower limit.

 An area from a layer or the draw tool can be used to specify an area of interest.
 The interpolation will be performed and clipped to the boundaries of the area.

 The classification scheme used to display the resulting density layer.
 Options include Geometric Interval, Equal Interval, Equal Area, and Manual.
 If Manual is chosen, you must supply your own class break values, and the Number of Classes parameter will not apply.